rcrath/wavetabler/README.md

 ## setup

 You need to set the project up first, Make sure you have python installed.
 If the script fails, find the python 3.11 version from the python site and install that, even if you already have another version of python installed.  when installing, no need to set it as your main python, just install it as usual and let it go. the setpy commands will take care of using this version.
+Download the zip file just above and to the right of the file listing.

 ### Windows
 from your command prompt in the wavetabler folder, run: